 Bédié administration

 After his death in 1993, Henri Konan Bédié succeeded Houphouët-Boigny as president.
-Political turmoil and racial strife defining his reign finally ended in an armed forces takeover in 1999.
+Political turmoil and racial strife defined his reign, and finally ended in an armed forces takeover in 1999.

 Gbagbo implementation

-In 2000 Laurent Gbagbo claimed the first coalition of parties presidential contest for the country.
+Laurent Gbagbo claimed the first coalition of parties' presidential campaign in the nation in 2000.
 But political unrest and bloody conflict haunted his presidency, particularly between government troops and northern insurgents.
 This led to a contentious election in 2010 that ignited a second legal war and Gbagbo's supreme arrest and conviction for crimes against humanity.

 Ouattara administration

-Alassane Ouattara was the president of Côte d'Ivoire since 2011; he was returned to office for a third term in 2020.
-His government has given infrastructure development top priority as well as national reconciliation encouragement and economic prosperity.
+Since 2011, Alassane Ouattara has been Côte d'Ivoire's president; he was returned to office for a third term in 2020.
+His government has given infrastructure development top priority, as well as national reconciliation encouragement, and economic prosperity.
 Critics of political opposition restrictions under his leadership and violations of human rights have also levied accusations, nevertheless.

 Government and politics